 Thomas and Evelyn Trotti moved from the Upper East Side to a 100 acre vineyard and orchard on Route 6 where they grew grapes, cherries, and strawberries.
 Their children and their families (Frank & Maria Trotti; Vincent & Antoinette Picicci) followed to call Germantown home.
 Frank and Maria owned and operated the corner store on Main Street & Church Avenue from ~1973 to ~1995.

 Genette Picicci and Vernon T. Oehlke serendipitously met in NYC only to find out they both have family ties to Germantown!
-In 2016, they got married there and call it home.
+In 2016, they got married on the farm and call it home.

 Germantown Farms includes generations of farmers, family and friends who have become family.
 Each of whom has a part in delivering the authentic homegrown event you imagined.